trevorbryant/cheatsheets/wifi_hack.md

 ```

 ### wifite
 [wifite](https://github.com/derv82/wifite2) is a tool that automates the process.
-Follow the instructions to cheat.
+No instructions, read the man page.

 ## Quick & Useful